harblaith7/s2bn/README.md

 From **line 134 to 141**, I am simply saving the newly created user into the users collection in the MongoDB database.

-From **line 144 to 148**, I am creating a JWT with the email as the payload and then send it to the client.
+From **line 144 to 148**, I am creating a **JSON Web Token** with the email as the payload and then send it to the client.
 I am using an email because it should be unique across all users.
+This JWT will later be used to make authenticated requests.

 #### Logging in